Summoning the Unseen:

 We will summon the unseen forces around and within us to activate deep support, inspiration, and service, here and now.

-weekly themes:
+weekly schedule:

-Week 1, February 16th: Ordinary Magic: What Does it Mean to Summon (& be Summoned by) the Unseen?
+Week 1, September 6th: Ordinary Magic: What Does it Mean to Summon (& be Summoned by) the Unseen?

-NO CLASS MARCH 23rd: Catch Up, Integration, & Rest
+NO CLASS OCT 25th: Catch Up, Integration, & Rest

-Week 10, April 27th: A Celebration of Beloved Community: Integration and Completion
+Week 8, November 15th: A Celebration of Beloved Community: Integration and Completion

 special guests: